Lauterbrunnen–Mürren Mountain Railway: Rail infrastructure

 The rail section is operated by single electric railcars, often towing or pushing a flat car for goods, with a journey time of 14 minutes.
 The railway is scheduled with the cable car to provide a through journey frequency of between two and four services per hour.

 Rail vehicles

-The rail line uses the following self-propelled vehicles:

-In addition there are four low-floor flat cars, which are pushed or pulled by the passenger cars and carry demountable bodies that can be transferred to the cable car, and a number of unpowered works vehicles.

-Future developments

-In order to meet legislative requirement for disabled access, it is planned to replace the current fleet with modern low-floor vehicles.
+In order to meet legislative requirement for disabled access, the fleet of trains has been replaced recently with modern low-floor vehicles.
 In September 2019 it was announced that Jungfraubahn Holding AG had awarded Stadler Rail at Bussnang a contract to supply three trainsets for at a cost of 17.3m Swiss francs.
-In addition, Mürren railway station, other stations and the Grütschalp workshop will be modernised.
+In addition, Mürren railway station, other stations and the Grütschalp workshop were modernised.
+The first car of the three trainsets was delivered in November 2023, and the second on 13 May 2024.

+The list of rail vehicles as at August 2025.

+Former Rail vehicles

+In addition there were four low-floor flat cars, which are pushed or pulled by the passenger cars and carry demountable bodies that can be transferred to the cable car, and a number of unpowered works vehicles.